 Tech Sees Bigger Opportunity In Utah — If The State Works On Its Image

-On any given day, half a dozen cranes tower over Utah's "Silicon Slopes" region just south of Salt Lake City erecting glassy office buildings in order to make more room for Utah's already steadily growing tech industry.
-Companies and the state want that growth to continue but industry leaders argue that in order to do that, the state's image needs some work.
+On any given day, half a dozen cranes tower over the "Silicon Slopes" region just south of Salt Lake City erecting glassy office buildings to make more room for Utah's steadily growing tech industry.
+Companies and the state want that growth to continue, but industry leaders argue that to do so, Utah's image needs some work.

-That's why Utah tech lobbyists like Sunny Washington are pushing for more socially inclusive legislation at the state Capitol.
+That's why tech lobbyists such as Sunny Washington are pushing for more socially inclusive legislation at the state Capitol.
 Washington works for the industry's advocacy organization, also called Silicon Slopes.

 "As much as companies try to do all the active outreach, it can honestly be undone if we have some crazy law that is not very reflective of our state," Washington says.